pm2-hive/pm2-hive.github.io/docs/full.md

 ### Logs suffix

-You can disable automatic ID suffixs on logs (e.g. `app-name-ID.log`) by passing enabling the option `merge_logs: true`
+You can disable automatic ID suffixes on logs (e.g. `app-name-ID.log`) by passing enabling the option `merge_logs: true`

 ### Environment definition